wolfSSL/wolfTPM/README.md

 ## Project Features

 * This implementation provides all TPM 2.0 API’s in compliance with the specification.
-* Wrappers provided to simplify Key Generation, RSA encrypt/decrypt, ECC sign/verify, ECDH and NV.
+* Wrappers provided to simplify Key Generation/Loading, RSA encrypt/decrypt, ECC sign/verify, ECDH, NV, Hashing/Hmac and AES.
-* Testing done using the ST33TP* SPI/I2C and Infineon OPTIGA SLB9670 / LetsTrust TPM modules.
+* Testing done using the STM ST33TP* SPI/I2C, Infineon OPTIGA SLB9670 and Microchip ATTPM20 TPM 2.0 modules.
 * This uses the TPM Interface Specification (TIS) to communicate over SPI.
-* Platform support Raspberry Pi and STM32 with CubeMX.
+* Platform support for Raspberry Pi, STM32 with CubeMX, Atmel ASF and Barebox.
 * The design allows for easy portability to different platforms:
 	* Native C code designed for embedded use.
 	* Single IO callback for hardware SPI interface.